grscheller/scheller-linux-archive/grokScala/README.md

 ## 4. Scala code blocks: [codeblocks](codeblocks/)
 Scala code blocks are interesting closures.
-They can contain state and can behave like first class objects and not just "thunks."
+They can contain state and but are not first class objects.

-This project is to explore code blocks behave like functions.
+This project is to explore to what extend code blocks behave like functions.

 I found something I thought peculiar while in the scala REPL:
 ```